I received chocolate from Divine Chocolate as part of #Choctoberfest. All opinions are my own.

 - Line a baking sheet with parchment paper and set aside.

 - Heat a skillet to medium heat.
 Add coconut oil and allow to melt.
 Add quinoa and cook, stirring often, for about 5 to 8 minute, until the seeds are golden brown.
-They should expand slightly and a few seeds will start popping out of your pan.
-(But nothing like pop corn.
-The change will be to their texture.)
-Transfer to a medium bowl and add in cashews, sea salt and cayenne pepper.
+Transfer to a medium bowl and add in pistachios, sea salt and cayenne pepper.

 - Place the chocolate in the top of a double broiler.
 (You can also use a metal bowl over a pot of boiling water) Heat until melted, stirring often to prevent burning.
 Be careful not to get any water into the chocolate!